History in Structure

 Description

-Circa 1815, refurbished and converted to flats late 20th century.
-2-storey with basement and attic; 3-bay, rectangular-plan, classical villa with lower 2-storey service wing attached to E (matching wing to W now demolished).
-Slightly projecting pedimented entrance bay; giant Ionic angle pilasters to S elevation and paired Ionic columns flanking doorcase (all with angled volutes); bowed central bay to N elevation.
-Coursed sandstone with sandstone ashlar dressings; droved to basement, finely droved above;; stone-cleaned.
-Base course and band course above basement windows throughout; continuous sill bands to ground and 1st floor windows to N and part of E and W elevations; moulded eaves cornice; windows with droved long and short surrounds and slightly projecting stone sills to basement; architraved windows above (with droved long and shorts outside, apart from to S elevation).
-Quoins (apart from to either end of S elevation); V-jointed above basement.
+Built around 1815, refurbished and converted to flats in mid-1990s.
+Two-storey with basement and attic; three-bay, rectangular-plan, classical villa with lower two-storey service wing attached to east.
+Slightly projecting pedimented entrance bay; giant Ionic angle pilasters to south elevation and paired Ionic columns flanking doorcase (all with angled volutes); bowed central bay to north elevation.
+Coursed sandstone with sandstone ashlar dressings; droved to basement, finely droved above; stone-cleaned.
+Base course and band course above basement windows throughout; continuous sill bands to ground and first floor windows to north and part of east and west elevations; moulded eaves cornice; windows with droved long and short surrounds and slightly projecting stone sills to basement; architraved windows above (with droved long and shorts outside, apart from to south elevation).
+Quoins (apart from to either end of south elevation); V-jointed above basement.

-S (PRINCIPAL) ELEVATION: stone steps (oversailing half-vaulted basement passage) to entrance to central bay.
-4-panel timber door with rectangular overlight, set in ashlar surround; narrow flanking 4-pane side lights with panels below and pilasters to either side; whole set back slightly within segmental-arched opening incorporating wide fanlight and supported on Doric pilasters; flanking paired Ionic columns on plinths support entablature (with single rosette above each column) with moulded cornice above.
-3-light window with ashlar mullions above, surmounted by pediment with ashlar cornice and blind oculus at centre.
-Single flanking window to each storey: those to principal (ground) floor have moulded frame around centre of architrave (apart from sill) and moulded consoled cornice above window; plain moulded band around outer edge of architrave to 1st floor windows.
-Inserted late 20th century entrance with concrete long and short surrounds and panelled timber door to basement below main entrance steps; modified window with central timber mullion to right; inserted window with concrete dressings to right of that.
+South (principal) elevation: stone steps (oversailing half-vaulted basement passage) to entrance to central bay, four-panel timber door with rectangular over light, set in ashlar surround; narrow flanking four-pane side lights with panels below and pilasters to either side; whole set back slightly within segmental-arched opening incorporating wide fanlight and supported on Doric pilasters; flanking paired Ionic columns on plinths support entablature (with single rosette above each column) with moulded cornice above.
+Three-light window with ashlar mullions above, surmounted by pediment with ashlar cornice and blind oculus at centre.
+Single flanking window to each storey: those to principal (ground) floor have moulded frame around centre of architrave (apart from sill) and moulded consoled cornice above window; plain moulded band around outer edge of architrave to first floor windows.
+Inserted late-20th century entrance with concrete long and short surrounds and panelled timber door to basement below main entrance steps; modified window with central timber mullion to right; inserted window with concrete dressings to right of that.
 Tall entablature to angle pilasters.
 Service wing set back to right has entrance converted from former window to left of basement; panelled timber door with rectangular fanlight above; single window to both bays to ground floor above.

-N ELEVATION: 3 windows to each floor of central bowed bay; pair of slated tripartite dormers (probably later) above; single window to each floor to flanking bays.
-2 windows to each floor of service wing set back to left.
+North elevation: three windows to each floor of central bowed bay; pair of slated tripartite dormers (probably later) above; single window to each floor to flanking bays.
+Two windows to each floor of service wing set back to left.

-W ELEVATION: rubble walling (with 1st floor relieving arch) to central part of elevation, probably originally internal wall (width of former W wing being defined by termination of band courses).
-Inserted late 20th century entrance with concrete long and short surrounds and panelled timber door with rectangular fanlight to centre; inserted flanking windows (that to left is narrower) with concrete surrounds and one above to left.
-Single blind window to each floor to outer left and outer right (apart from to basement to outer right); window to left of centre to 2nd floor.
+West elevation: rubble walling (with first floor relieving arch) to central part of elevation, probably originally internal wall (width of former west wing being defined by termination of band courses).
+Inserted late 20th century entrance with concrete long and short surrounds and panelled timber door with rectangular fanlight to centre; inserted flanking windows (that to left is narrower) with concrete surrounds.
+Single blind window to each floor to outer left and outer right (apart from to basement to outer right).
+Two inserted window openings to left of centre at first and second floors, with concrete surrounds to the lower window (both added in the late-20th century to replace a round-arched stained-glass stair window that was located between two main floors)

-E ELEVATION: service wing projects forward to centre; 3 windows to ground floor (outer ones blind); late 20th century inserted window with concrete long and short surrounds to basement (formerly basement of wing extended further E).
+East elevation: service wing projects forward to centre; three windows to ground floor (outer ones blind); late 20th century inserted window with concrete long and short surrounds to basement (formerly basement of wing extended further east).
 Single window to each storey to outer left and outer right of main block (all blocked apart from that to outer left of basement).
-Narrow window to right of centre to 2nd floor.
+Narrow window to right of centre to second floor.

 Mainly 12-pane timber sash and case windows.
 Piended grey slate roofs.
-Droved ashlar stacks with moulded cornices; 2 to S pitch and 2 to N pitch of main block; wallhead stack to E elevation of service wing; octagonal cans.
+Droved ashlar stacks with moulded cornices; two to south pitch and two to north pitch of main block; wallhead stack to east elevation of service wing; octagonal cans.
 Cast-iron rainwater goods.

 Statement of Interest

-A finely detailed early 19th century villa.
-It underwent an extensive refurbishment when it was converted to flats in about 1990.
-It was built (apparently to replace an earlier building to the SW) together with the nearby stables (see separate list entry) for James Forrest, an advocate who later became Lord Provost of Edinburgh.
+The building is a finely detailed early 19th century villa.
+It was built in 1815, together with the nearby stables, which incorporates some fabric from an older structure (see separate list entry: LB28045) for James Forrest, an advocate who later became Lord Provost of Edinburgh.
 The Forrest family acquired the estate of Comiston in 1715 and retained possession of it until 1928.
-During much of the 20th century it was in use as a hotel.
+From 1933 it was in use as the Pentland Hills Hotel but was bricked and vacant up by 1990.

 External Links